 Their coach was very concerned about the situation but Zego and his teammates were confident they would do well.
 Their assessment was proved right as they played spectacularly to win 6-0 with Zego claiming two of the goals.

-Like the story of an apple falling on Isaac Newton’s head prompting an insight into the theory of gravity, a different way of playing emerged in Zego’s mind during this game.
-One would revolutionise science and the other futsal.
+Like the story of an apple falling on Isaac Newton’s head prompting an insight into the theory of gravity, this incidental occurrence gave Zego the inspiration to devise a new way of playing.
+One revolutionised science and the other futsal.

-It was an era in which players stuck to rigid positions with limited responsibilities.
-His insight was to have a team that played with more speed (Zego, not Newton), to have a defender that went forward and not just contributing through winning the ball, and a pivot that not only stayed high up the pitch but would come back to take part in the build-up.
+It was in an era when players stuck to rigid positions with narrow responsibilities.
+His insight was to formulate a team that played with more speed (Zego, not Newton), to have a defender that went forward and not just contributing through winning the ball, and a pivot that not only stayed high up the pitch but would come back to take part in the build-up.
 These ideas are firmly established now but they were radical at the time.

 In theory, it should allow domination of the ball by having more technical players and outnumbering opponents.
 The opportunity to put it to the test arrived when he turned to coaching after his playing days were over.
 “I began with smaller teams and we had to gain more ball possession when playing against better teams.
 Having more possession, we had more possibilities to surprise.” he told Spanish programme Pista Azul.